aliyun/alibabacloud-edgeroutine-cli/WEBVIEW.md

 ### 2. Upload Files

-Upload the local JS file, you can also choose to upload the edge.js file created by `edgeroutine-cli init`
+Upload the local JS file, you can also choose to upload the edge.js file created by `edgeroutine-cli init`.

 ### 3. Export

 Click the **Export** button to download the file to the local.

-### Attention! ! !
+### Please pay attention to it!
-If you need to select the download location or overwrite the existing **edge.js** file, you can open the browser settings, otherwise you will directly download **test.js** test code
+If you need to select the download location or overwrite the existing **edge.js** file, you can open the browser settings.

 > 1): Open the browser settings;

-> 2): Advanced settings> Download content> "Ask each folder before downloading"
+> 2): Advanced > Downloads > "Ask where to save each file before downloading"

 ### 4. Debug

-+ http / get / post built-in function to trigger http request and receive response data
++ http/get/post request and get response data
-+ Code code, url address, parameters that must be passed in the request method
++ Code, url, Request method (required)
-+ This test is a JavaScript environment, you can use other JavaScript functions
++ You can use other JavaScript functions
-+ Support get and post requests
++ Support get/post requests

 #### GET Request
-+ Header can be added
++ Add Headers
-+ Enter the test URL **Send** for detailed test information The sample code is as follows:
++ Enter the test URL **Send** and get response

+example:

 ```
 addEventListener ('fetch', event => {